ron-from-nl/TinyPass/README.md

 ### Secrets

-TinyPass works with "Secrets" having any number of "Custom Fields" of type: URL, Mail, Pass (encrypted), Text, Note (multi-line).
+TinyPass works with "Secrets" having any number of "Custom Fields" Every Secret has a Name and optionally is a member of a Group.
+Every new Secret starts with no Fields at all.
-Security is critical so all Pass(word) fields are AES-256-CTR written encrypted in the database with a SHA512 hash key of your user password that is not written anywhere, so remember your password!
+Simply add or remove any number of Custom Fields that you need for your Secret and rearrange the order in which they should appear within your Secret.

+### Fields

+TinyPass Secrets can have any number of Custom Fields of Type: URL, Mail, Pass, Text, Note (multi-line textarea) giving you exactly the Fields you need for your Secrets.
+Traditional Password Managers work with Fixed Fields supplemented with a limited number of Custom Fields.
+This often causes missing or redundant fields in your Secrets.
+The Fixed Field problem even gets worse when the user is offered a large list of Secret Types (with predefined fields) making it even more laborious to create secrets.
+TinyPass was designed to revolutionise Fixed Field Password Managers and come up with 100% Custom Fields system making unnecessary or missing Fields a thing of the past.

 ### Groups